VictorEijkhout/make-support-files/README.md

 to add identical flags to all three compilers.

 Set `CPPSTANDARD=20` (et cetera) to dictate a specific C++ standard to CMake.

+Set `BUILDSTATICLIBS` to nonzero in order to build static libraries, rather than shared, which is the default.

+Set `CMAKEBUILDDEBUG` to nonzero to get a `Debug` build; otherwise `RelWithDebInfo` is the default.

 Set `CMAKEPREFIXLIB` to define the path to `.cmake` files, relative to the lib directory.